 The vision of the University of KwaZulu-Natal is to be “the premier university of African scholarship”.

-A total of 40,037 students registered for study at UKZN in 2010.
-Of these, 59% were women and 79% were undergraduates.
-The University employs more than 4,000 academic and support staff and confers around 8,000 degrees and certificates every year.
+A total of 46,539 students registered for study at UKZN in 2016.
+About 74% were undergraduates and 26% postgraduates.
+The University employs more than 3,000 academic and support staff and confers around 8,000 degrees and certificates every year.

 For more information, please go to the University’s website at www.ukzn.ac.za